Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Background

-In recent years, many variants of MLPs have sprouted to handle various data structures and accomplish novel goals.
-Convolutional NNs (CNNs) \cite{krizhevsky2012imagenet}, for example, are generally used for image data, recurrent NNs (RNNs) with Long Short-Term Memory (LSTM) are ideal for dynamic temporal data \cite{hochreiter1997long, sherstinsky2020fundamentals}, and several forms of graph NNs (GNN) have been designed to handle multi-relational data in a graph structure \cite{wu2020comprehensive}.
-NNs have become so popular, varied, and complex that companies such as OpenAI and Google use them with several billion neurons to achieve superhuman results \cite{brown2020language, chowdhery2022palm}.
-However, deep NNs are black-box models \cite{chakraborty2017interpretability}, indicating that a human cannot inherently understand the internal processes that lead to the model output.
-With multiple layers and sometimes up to millions or billions of parameters, it becomes infeasible for a human to follow the individual actions taken by the model to derive predictions.
+In recent years, many deep NN variants have sprouted to handle various data structures and accomplish novel goals.
+Convolutional NNs (CNNs) \cite{krizhevsky2012imagenet}, for example, are generally used for image data, recurrent NNs (RNNs) with Long Short-Term Memory (LSTM) are ideal for dynamic temporal data \cite{hochreiter1997long, sherstinsky2020fundamentals}, and several forms of graph NNs (GNN) have been designed to handle multi-relational data in graph structures, such as factual triples in KGs, as described previously in \S\ref{subsection:intro_to_kgs} \cite{wu2020comprehensive}.
+However, many NNs are \textit{black-box} models which lack interpretability \cite{zhang2021survey}.
+This means that a human cannot inherently understand the internal processes that lead to the model output.
+With multiple layers and sometimes up to millions or billions of parameters \cite{brown2020language, chowdhery2022palm}, it becomes infeasible for a human to follow the individual actions taken by the model to derive predictions.
 In some cases, such as biomedical applications in which datasets may contain demographic bias, this may be ethically wrong or even dangerous \cite{olejarczyk2021patient, norori2021addressing}.
-As a result, many current efforts centre upon adding some aspect of interpretability to deep learning \cite{chakraborty2017interpretability}.
+As a result, many current efforts centre upon adding some aspect of interpretability to such methods \cite{zhang2021survey}.